Arctvrvs/64-bit-CPU/docs/page_walker8.md

 8 concurrent translation requests.
 Each request specifies the virtual address and required permissions.
 The module contains a small associative array of 16 entries and produces a physical address with a fault flag in a single cycle.
+When the Python ``PageWalker8`` model is given a ``CoverageModel`` instance it records each walk and whether a permission fault occurred.

 ## Ports